Testura/Testura.Mutation/README.md

 ```

 Then you run the exe from for example cmd by writing:

 ```c#
 path\to\Unima.Console.exe local --configPath "path/To/Json/Config" --outputPath "path/to/output/directory"
 ```

+It will then:

+1. Run a baseline (simply execute all your unit tests to make sure that everything is fine)
+2. Create mutations
+3. Go through each mutation and run all unit tests (we run all unit test each mutation).

 After execution you will get a couple of different result files (we will later add so you can filter which result you want):